-To followup on the portability feature, this unit can also run on generator power.
+This unit can also run on generator power to follow up on the portability feature.
 Other TIG welders can struggle with the dirty power produced by a generator, but not this one.

 So, if you cannot find a 220V outlet, you do have the option to work using a generator.